AFraderaSola/ShinyDocker_LeishmaniaInfectome/Docker_README.md

 ### 2 - Run the Dockerfile document ###

-You can build the docker image with the following command:
+# You can build the docker image with the following command: #

 sudo docker build -t ghcr.io/afraderasola/shinydocker/leishmania_infectome .

-ghcr.io/afraderasola/ takes to my github page; there are other options where to allocate the image, like gitlab.
+# ghcr.io/afraderasola/ takes to my github page; there are other options where to allocate the image, like gitlab.
+You then should check that the image build work but running it with the following command: #

+sudo docker run -p 3838:3838 ghcr.io/afraderasola/shinydocker/leishmania_infectome

+# If the image works, you should get a "listening" message and you should be able to open the app on a browser #

+### 3 - Push the image to a repository ###

+# If the image works as expected, you can push it the repository with the following command: #

+sudo docker push ghcr.io/afraderasola/shinydocker/leishmania_infectome:latest

+### 4 - Pull the image to another system ###

+# Once the image is on the repository, you can pull it to another system (e.g., the butterVM server) and get it running there:

+sudo docker pull ghcr.io/afraderasola/shinydocker/leishmania_infectome:latest

+# That's it!
+You should now have your new docker shiny app running! #